techorix/semtix/README.md

 until today.

-If you are related to a University AStA and/or Semesterticketbüro and want to use this software, please contact the author who is reachable at MichaelMertins@gmail.com for consulting, initial help and support or just as a courtesy.
+If you are related to a University AStA and/or Semesterticketbüro and want to use this software, please contact the author who is reachable at MichaelMertins@gmail.com for consultation, initial help and support or just as a courtesy.

 We are very interested in spreading and supporting this software and hope, many other offices will now be able to develop their own application software based on this as well.